 PBM AUDIT DEFENSE - ALL STATES*

 No matter where your pharmacy is located, how busy it is, or how long it has been in business, it will face audits and reviews by PBMs and third-party payors.
-Investigations, audits, and other actions by PBMs have been dramatically increasing in number and scope.
-Adverse audit outcomes often include termination of provider agreements, which, in most cases, can be fatal to the pharmacy's survival.
+Investigations, audits, and other actions by PBMs are on the rise and have dramatically increased in number and scope.
+Adverse audit outcomes often include termination of provider agreements, which, in most cases, can lead to the pharmacy's demise.

-Most on-site and desktop audits can lead to much better outcomes if experienced counsel is engaged early in the process.
+Most on-site and desktop audits can be resolved with better outcomes if experienced counsel is engaged early in the process.
 Ideally, audit preparation should begin way before an audit notice is received, through the process of ongoing collaboration between counsel and the pharmacy.
-The preparation process should include compliance and best practices review, as well as record-keeping and risk assessment.
+The preparation process should include compliance and best practices review, developing and implementing effective policies and procedures, as well as record-keeping and risk assessment.

-Unfair and abusive practices by PBMs, their third-party contractors, and health plans can be neutralized by a wide variety of situation-appropriate and assertive approaches.
-Counsel well-versed in the process, who is engaged at the early stages of an audit, can assist in many ways.
+Unfair and abusive practices by PBMs, their third-party contractors, and health plans can be neutralized through various situation-appropriate and assertive approaches.
+Counsel who is well-versed in the process, if engaged at the early stages of an audit, can assist in many different ways.
 Strong and appropriate responses to commonly encountered audit scenarios will help the pharmacy to avoid pitfalls and successfuly complete an audit.
 When unfavorable findings are inevitable, experienced counsel can help to avoid large recoupments, termination, and possibly referrals to law enforcement and administrative agencies.

 Audits frequently focus on matching the purchase history of a pharmacy with the number of claims submitted.
 These types of audits present mutliple, particularly complicated challenges to unrepresented clients.
 Your chances of successfully completing an invoice shortage audit are much higher with proper coordination among counsel, pharmacy, PBM personnel, wholesalers, and PSAOs.
 We represent pharmacies in connection with all types of invoice shortage audits.
 In cases of unfavorable audits, we can raise multiple post-audit challenges and employ strategies we have developed through representing hundreds of pharmacies to minimize the impact.